emnify/product-docs/docs/glossary.md

 ## IC
 _Integrated Circuit_

-A semiconductor chip containing a large number of extremely small electronic components, e.g., a CPU, the chips on computer memory cards, the electronic part of a [SIM](#sim) card, an [eUICC](#euicc), etc.
+A semiconductor chip containing a large number of extremely small electronic components.
+For example, a CPU, the chips on computer memory cards, the electronic part of a [SIM](#sim) card, an [eUICC](#euicc), etc.

 ## ICCID
 _Integrated Circuit Card Identifier_